Introduction to Transformers: an NLP Perspective: Improved Architectures

 where $\mathbf{h}_{j}^{v}$ is the $j$-th row vector of $\mathbf{H}^{v}$.
 This representation comprises two components: $\sum_{j=1}^{m} \alpha_{i,j} \mathbf{h}_{j}^{v}$ is the basic representation, and $\sum_{j=1}^{m} \alpha_{i,j} \mathrm{PE}^{v}(i,j)$ is the positional representation.

-The attention weight $\alpha_{i,j}$ is computed in a regular way, but with additional terms $\mathrm{PE}^{q}(i,j)$ and $\mathrm{PE}^{k}(i,j)$ added to each query and key.
+The attention weight $\alpha_{i,j}$ is computed in a regular way, but with additional terms $\mathrm{PE}^{q}(i,j)$ and $\mathrm{PE}^{k}(i,j)$ added to each query and key:

-Figure \ref{fig:transformer-rpr} shows the Transformer encoder architectures with and without RPR.
+Figure~\ref{fig:transformer-rpr} shows the Transformer encoder architectures with and without RPR.
 When RPR is adopted, $\mathrm{PE}^{q}(i,j)$, $\mathrm{PE}^{k}(i,j)$, $\mathrm{PE}^{v}(i,j)$ are directly fed to each self-attention sub-layer, and so we can make better use of positional information for sequence modeling.
-Note that, the use of the clipping function (see Eq. (\ref{eq:transformer-rpr-clip})) makes the modeling simple because we do not need to distinguish the relative distances for the cases $|j-i| \ge k_{\mathrm{rpr}}$.
-This clipped distance-based model can lead, in turn, to better modeling in local context windows.
+Note that the use of the clipping function (see Eq. (\ref{eq:transformer-rpr-clip})) makes the modeling simple because we do not need to distinguish the relative distances for cases $|j-i| \ge k_{\mathrm{rpr}}$.
+This clipped distance-based model can lead to better modeling in local context windows.

 Eqs. (\ref{eq:transformer-rpr-representation}) and (\ref{eq:transformer-rpr-alpha}) provide a general approach to position-sensitive sequence modeling.
 There are many variants of this model.
-In \citet{shaw-etal:2018self}'s early work on RPR, the positional representations for queries are removed, and the model works only with $\mathrm{PE}^{k}(i,j)$ and $\mathrm{PE}^{v}(i,j)$, like this
+In the early work on RPR by \citet{shaw-etal:2018self}, the positional representations for queries are removed, and the model works only with $\mathrm{PE}^{k}(i,j)$ and $\mathrm{PE}^{v}(i,j)$, like this

-By contrast, there are examples that attempt to improve the RPR model in computing attention weights but ignore $\mathrm{PE}^{v}(i,j)$ in learning values \citep{dai-etal:2019transformer,he-etal:2021deberta}.
-Instead of treating RPR as an additive term to each representation, researchers also explore other ways of introducing RPR into Transformer \citep{huang-etal:2020improve,raffel-etal:2020exploring}.
-We refer the interested readers to these papers for more details.
+By contrast, some variants attempt to improve the RPR model when computing attention weights but ignore $\mathrm{PE}^{v}(i,j)$ when computing value representations~\citep{dai-etal:2019transformer,he-etal:2021deberta}.
+Instead of treating RPR as an additive term to each representation, researchers have also explored other ways of introducing RPR into the Transformer~\citep{huang-etal:2020improve,raffel-etal:2020exploring}.
+We refer interested readers to these papers for more details.